aafshinfard/goldend/README.md

-Goldend: extract the reads with low repeat content in their ends - the goldend reads
+Goldend: reads with low repeat content in their ends (flanks)
 ================================================================================

 Goldend processes the input long-read dataset, and finds filters reads with high repeat content in their ends (left/right flanks of size --fsize)